Ten Frequently Asked LSRP Questions

 You will need an LSRP, as you are connected or responsible for a property in New Jersey that has found to some possible contamination.
 Contamination at a site could be from your involvement at the property or historic contamination that may not have ever been known or disclosed to the current owner prior to their purchase.
 Curren has done work at a number of properties that require LSRP involvement due to contamination being left behind from a prior owner.
 The laws are that if you own the site, even if you did not cause the contamination, you are responsible party.
 This is true for most all sites, it can have exceptions such as where contamination had been previously found under another owner and that owner is listed as the Responsible party (RP) according to the New Jersey Spill Act.

-1. What does the LSRP do?
+2 What does an LSRP do?

 An LSRP takes responsibility of navigating responsible parties through the NJDEP’s Site Remediation Program (SRP).
 In short, if you have contamination on a commercial site or from a regulated source, you must determine the source, define the area of contamination, determine media affected by the contamination (soil, groundwater), evaluate for vapor concerns if applicable and then determine a course of action.
 Addressing contamination may mean physically addressing the contamination (soil excavation, chemical or biological treatment) or by permitting the contamination in place (deed restrictions, Classification Exemption Areas CEA).

-1. If my property is subject to ISRA, do I need to hire an LSRP?
+3 If my property is subject to ISRA, do I need to hire an LSRP?

-ISRA requires the retention of an LSRP.
+Yes, ISRA requires the retention of an LSRP.
+The LSRP will navigate the ISRA process.

-1. I am a commercial site, with motor fuel tanks, do I need an LSRP?
+4 I am a commercial site, with motor fuel tanks, do I need an LSRP?

 Motor fuel tanks (gasoline, diesel, even waste oil and kerosene) at commercial sites require the retention of an LSRP.